 The dark side?
 It’s not the calories, fat, and all those other commonly known facts.

 No, there is actually something very frightening about this fruit which was demonstrated in lab research (in vitro) and if further studies confirm that it also occurs in the human body, then this alleged superfood may be worse for you than junk food.
+It’s why even we have stopped using it and now, use this cooking oil as our preferred type.
+It has a smoke point of 485 degrees.

 But before we show you the microscopic photos of exactly what 0.03% avocado extract did to human blood cells in a petri dish, let’s review the positive things this purified fat has going for it.